 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Working with Matrigel is the most challenging aspect because the Matrigel is solid when frozen and solid when at room temperature but in a liquid solution when on ice.
+This relates to steps 2.3-2.5

+Maintaining the integrity of the Matrigel ring throughout the experiment is key, as organoids can break off from the Matrigel if the ring is not maintained properly and then the material can be aspirated accidentally when changing media.

 5. Will the filming need to take place in multiple locations?
 (Y/N) No